Nazanin1369/neuralnetwork.python/readme.md

-### Implementing a neural network from scratch in python
+### Implementing a neural network from scratch in Python

 3-layer neural network implementation